 Boxes accommodated 50 people.

 Plaster urns decorated the sides of the boxes on each side of the stage.
-The urn on the right has been restored to original colors by the Art and Design Department at Southern Illinois University Edwardsville.
+The urn on the left has been restored to original colors in 1976 by Charles E. Wood, Jr. with the Art and Design Department at Southern Illinois University Edwardsville.

 (From the Joan Evers’ collection.)